faultables/rizaldy.today/src/blog/pac-is-actually-useful/index.md

 Actually I can use `mac-mini` instead of `127.0.0.1` as the hostname so I can use the PAC file everywhere using the same URL.

 In every VM I use [`gost`](https://github.com/ginuerzh/gost) as SOCKS5 server.
-I can create a simple systemd service for it `gost` like this:
+I can create a simple systemd service for `gost` like this:

 ```js
 systemd.services.gost = {